Ocura Plasma Pen vs Neuderma: The Honest 2026 Comparison

 Safety and learning curve

-No plasma pen is zero-risk at home.
-Post-inflammatory hyperpigmentation, scarring from pressure that is too high, or treating a lesion that should have been seen by a dermatologist first are all real failure modes.
-They apply to Neuderma and to Ocura equally.
+No plasma pen is zero-risk at home, and the honest gate is whether the spot is a confirmed benign blemish in a reachable spot.
+Post-inflammatory hyperpigmentation, scarring from too much power, or treating a lesion that a dermatologist should have seen first are all real failure modes, and they apply to Neuderma and Ocura equally.

-Three questions to answer before using either device:
+Three questions to answer before you use either device:

 1. Is the lesion benign and clearly identified?
 If a spot bleeds on its own, changes size rapidly, has uneven borders, or looks unlike the benign blemishes on OcuraLife's published condition list, see a dermatologist first.